hahnap4/parabol-tests/README.md

 ## How to get the tests to work...

 1. Go into the directory where you keep your repos.
+    - If you don't have such a directory, run the following commands in your terminal.
+        1. `mkdir repos` (Creates a directory called `repos`)
+        2. `cd repos` (Goes into the `repos` directory)
 2. In your terminal, run: `git clone git@github.com:hahnap4/parabol-tests.git`
 3. Then run: `cd parabol-tests`
 4. Install dependencies: `npm ci`
+5. Create your own .env file and fill it out, according to what it says in the .env.example file.
-5. Once you have everything installed, you can run the tests.
+5. Once you have everything installed and filled out the .env file, you can run the tests.

 **How to run the tests?**